TheSpaceDevs/.github/profile/README.md

 ### Next Launch ⌛
 The next space launch, retrieved from our
 <a href="https://thespacedevs.com/llapi">Launch Library 2 API</a>, is
-**Falcon 9 Block 5 | Starlink Group 4-8**.
+**Falcon 9 Block 5 | Starlink Group 4-11**.
 It is scheduled to be launched by *SpaceX*
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/us.svg" />
-from *<a href="https://en.wikipedia.org/wiki/Cape_Canaveral_Air_Force_Station_Space_Launch_Complex_40">Space Launch Complex 40</a>, Cape Canaveral, FL, USA*
+from *<a href="">Space Launch Complex 4E</a>, Vandenberg SFB, CA, USA*
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/us.svg" />
-at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220221T144400">2022-02-21 14:44:00 UTC</a>.
+at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20220225T154000">2022-02-25 15:40:00 UTC</a>.
 Until
-then, this pad will have been used for 135 out of 834 launches from this location.
-The launch status is currently *Go* 🟩 .
+then, this pad will have been used for 88 out of 694 launches from this location.
+The launch status is currently *TBC* 🟨 .
 The mission type is
 *Communications* and the payload will be injected into *a Low Earth Orbit
 (LEO)*.